 Transmission of B Virus from Monkeys to Humans Raises Concerns in Hong Kong

-Hong Kong’s Centre for Health Protection has recently reported its first human case of B virus, raising concerns about the transmission of diseases from animals to humans.
+Hong Kong’s Centre for Health Protection has recently reported its first human case of B virus, raising concerns regarding the transmission of diseases from animals to humans.
 Authorities have urged the public to avoid contact with wild monkeys in order to minimize the risk of infection.

 The incident occurred when a 37-year-old man was attacked by monkeys at Hong Kong’s Kam Shan Country Park, also known as Monkey Hill, back in late February.
 Although the specific details of his injuries remain unknown, the man subsequently fell ill and was admitted to Yan Chai Hospital on March 21.
 His condition worsened, and laboratory tests conducted by the Centre of Health Protection confirmed the presence of the B virus.